 Throughout our years as mortgage advice experts, we have seen a wide variety of first time buyers looking to get onto the property ladder by purchasing the home they are privately renting from their landlord.
-This is called buying as a sitting tenant.
+This is also sometimes called buying as a sitting tenant.

 As a private tenant, you may eventually find yourself being given “first refusal” by your landlord.
 First refusal is a term that is used to describe the act of the landlord allowing the tenant to purchase directly from them, before it goes onto the open market.